A Novel by Nicola Trwst

 “You should be.”

 The blow came fast, knocking the breath from her lungs.
 Something deep inside cracked.
 She gasped.
 Gulped.
 Searing pain shot across her chest.
 Tears bubbled up.
 His other fist caught her upside the head.
-A flash of white lightning and everything went dark.
+A flash of white lightning behind her eyelids and then everything went dark.

 * * *

 Her eyes burned.
+That was the first thing she noticed.
 They wouldn’t open.
-For a second or two, she tried to figure out where she was.
+For a second or two, she struggled to figure out where she was.
 Then, she remembered.

 Panic squirmed like mud worms in her chest, but she lay still, listening, and taking in every noise.
-She must have passed out for a spell.
+She must have passed out.
 Now, she felt like she was floating on a lily pad.
-The moon was gone or maybe t’weren’t.
-With her eyes stuck shut like this, she couldn’t much tell.
+The moon was gone or maybe it wasn’t.
+With her eyes stuck shut, she couldn’t much tell.

 The night’s cooling breeze raked her raw skin.
-The air thick with the scent of night blooming flowers.
-She relaxed.
-She was safe.
+The air was thick with the scent of night-blooming flowers.

 The Cadillac’s door slammed, its heavy sound carrying across the empty field.
 She stiffened.
 Bit her lip to keep from crying.
 The motor roared to life.
 She listened as it faded with the distance.
-She listened until the hum seemed to be coming from inside her head.
+She listened until the hum sounded as if it was coming from inside her head.

 She’d liked the car.
 Flashy.
 She liked flashy.
 Before tonight, she’d liked him, too.
 Hell, everyone did.
 Was high in the cotton, but could hold his own.
 Always left decent tips.